Compound Grids

 1. Repeat this for any further consecutive grids that are part of the compound grid.

-When this compound grid is shown in a live interview the open series Q2 is displayed adjacent to and following the grid Q1.
+When this compound grid appears in a live interview, the open series question (Q2) displays adjacent to the grid question (Q1).

 Graphical user interface, application